emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Introduction

 The layout of this paper is as follows.
 We present the \empdf method in \refsec{sec:model}.
 Its validity and performance are evaluated using mock samples and compared to other methods in \refsec{sec:validate}.
 We apply \empdf to estimate the MW mass profile in \refsec{sec:application}.
 Possible future extensions are discussed in \refsec{sec:discuss}, followed by conclusions in \refsec{sec:conclusion}.

 Throughout this paper, the abbreviation ``DF'' exclusively represents the 6D phase-space \emph{{{distribution function}}}, $f({\bm{r}}, {\bm{v}})$.
 For the probability distribution of other quantities ($X$), we simply use ``{{{distribution}}}'', denoted as $p(X)\equiv\dif P/\dif X$.
 Specifically, the \emph{orbital distribution} refers to the distribution of orbits in terms of orbital integrals, e.g., $p(E,L)\equiv \dif^2 P/\dif E\dif L$ and should not be confused with oPDF.
 We denote ${\bm{w}} \equiv ({\bm{r}}, {\bm{v}})$ for the 6D phase space coordinates.
 The halo mass $\Mh$ refers to the \emph{total} mass (including baryons) enclosed by the radius $\Rh$, within which the average density is 200 times the critical density of the present universe, $\rho_{\rm crit}={3H_0^2}/({8\pi G})$, with $H_0=70\,\mathrm{km\,s^{-1}Mpc^{-1}}$ and $G$ the gravitational constant.
-We use $M_\mathrm{200c}$ instead of $\Mh$ for clarity when referring to the MW mass.
+We use a more specific notation $M_\mathrm{200c}$ when referring to $\Mh$ of the MW for clarity.